en-mac/maritime-equipment-simulator/README.md

 # Maritime Equipment Simulator

-This project simulates maritime equipment sensors and processes the generated data using RabbitMQ and PostgreSQL.
+This is a golang project that simulates maritime equipment sensors and processes the generated data using RabbitMQ and PostgreSQL.

 ## Setup and Running